About William Ndangana - Pindula, Local Knowledge

 His Career after 1980

 During the post-independence era, Ndangana became the Deputy Minister of Defence, a position he held until the time of his death.
-In 1982, there was the establishment of a para-military sect, the Zimbabwe People's Militia which was an additional and or supplementary part of the Zimbabwe National Army (ZNA).[4]
-The para-military sect was treated as a separate entity from the ZNA and its creation was prompted by the perceived threat of the so called 'dissidents' who were allegedly accused of plotting a coup de tat.[4]
-The militia was thus supposed to be the ears and eyes of the government and it was supposed to act first before the army was called in.[4]
-Ndangana was appointed to led this people's militia whose mandate was to secure that all dissidents were rotted out.
+In 1982, there was the establishment of a para-military sect, the Zimbabwe People's Militia, which was an additional and or supplementary part of the Zimbabwe National Army (ZNA).
+[4] The para-military sect was treated as a separate entity from the ZNA and its creation was prompted by the perceived threat of the so called 'dissidents' who were allegedly accused of plotting a coup d' etat.
+[4] The militia was thus supposed to be the ears and eyes of the government and it was supposed to act first before the army was called in.[4]
+Ndangana was appointed to lead this people's militia whose mandate was to ensure that all dissidents were rooted out.

 Members of the people's militia were trained by the North Koreans and their main training camp was the Battalion Battle School located in Nyanga.
 [4] As time went on, they were began to be trained at other camps such as Paradise in Bindura and Gabriel Central Training which was in Marondera.[4]